A platter of crisp, Cajun-spiced fried green tomatoes is a fitting coda to summer

 1 1/2 teaspoons hot sauce

-1 teaspoon store-bought or homemade Cajun or Creole seasoning blend (see related recipe)
+1 teaspoon store-bought or homemade Cajun or Creole seasoning blend (see related recipe, above)

 3/4 teaspoon Worcestershire sauce